 2. Not Enough Budget for Too Many Facebook Ads

-Once you integrate your best audience into just a few ad sets, then drop your best 3-6 ads in each set.
-Test new ad copy with images and videos using the true split testing in separate campaigns.
-Set your ad sets on a reasonable budget to fully leverage the algorithm for Facebook, who needs at 50-100 conversions per ad set per week.
-For instance, if you have a $5 lead, place your ad budget to $35-50, at least, higher if you use Campaign Budget Optimization.
+Once you integrate your best audience into just a few ad sets, drop your best 3-6 ads in each set.
+Test new ad copy with images and videos using the proper split testing in separate campaigns.
+Set your ad sets on a reasonable budget to fully leverage the algorithm for Facebook, which needs at 50-100 conversions per ad set per week.
+For instance, if you have a $5 lead, place your ad budget to $35-50, at least higher if you use Campaign Budget Optimization.

-Once active, advertisers need to manage campaigns, instead of letting them go; this is so they don’t result in ineffectiveness, due to Facebook ad fatigue.
+Once active, advertisers need to manage campaigns instead of letting them go to prevent Facebook ad fatigue.
 The key here is to develop sustainable results from advertising by analyzing your campaigns continuously.
 Review your relevance, frequency, Return on Ad Spend, cost, and CM metrics; make adjustments to ad creative and copy, along with objective and targeting.

 4. Creating New Facebook Ads Vs. Managing Successful Ads

-This is a frequent mistake advertisers make.
-If you’ve run an ad that’s done well and brought in leads, it’s time to nurture it, not create new ones.
+If you’ve run an ad that brought in leads, it’s time to nurture it, not create new ones.
 Since Facebook needs at least fifty conversions per ad set per week to perform, it’s best to scale back on the number of your ads.
 Put more money into the ones that performed well, and they will continue to perform well.
 You don’t want to squander your budget on new ads that won’t be as effective.
-With old ads, you can always go back and adjust them before they die since remarketing is effective.
+You can always go back and adjust old ads before they die since remarketing is efficient and effective.

 5. Using Facebook Ads to Sell too Quickly